21 October, 2021: The Environment Agency has issued a statement following overnight flooding of the site of the Lower Otter Restoration Project.

 Wildlife interest in the site will be greatest in the winter months when the wading birds are present.
 This is when existing car park capacity at Lime Kiln car park is under-

 An increase in visitor numbers, while requiring management, will benefit many local businesses and is expected to lead to increased employment opportunities for local people.
 The strategy is available to view here on the project website.
+The Lower Otter Valley is already a significant tourist location.
+The LORP does not seek to increase its attraction but to adapt the valley to climate change helping to secure its accessibility.

 Q17: What is the relationship of this project to FAB Link?